randomNinja64/SimpleLLMChat/Readme.txt

-apiKey= test (API key if required by your endpoint) assistantname= LLM (Display name for the assistant in the UI) llmserver= (OpenAI-compatible endpoint in the format http://ip:port) maxcontentlength= (number of characters to load from a file/webpage, adjust according to your context window) model= modelname (model to load (if supported by your endpoint)) searxnginstance= (optional, SearXNG JSON API is supported for web search) showtooloutput= 0/1 (controls whether or not the full output of tool calls is shown) sysprompt= "" (custom system prompt) tools= (a comma separated list of tools the AI is allowed to use)
+apiKey= test (API key if required by your endpoint) assistantname= LLM (Display name for the assistant in the UI) llmserver= (OpenAI-compatible endpoint in the format http://ip:port) markdownparsing= 0/1 (controls whether or not markdown is rendered) maxcontentlength= (number of characters to load from a file/webpage, adjust according to your context window) model= modelname (model to load (if supported by your endpoint)) searxnginstance= (optional, SearXNG JSON API is supported for web search) showtooloutput= 0/1 (controls whether or not the full output of tool calls is shown) sysprompt= "" (custom system prompt) tools= (a comma separated list of tools the AI is allowed to use) toolsrequiringapproval= (a comma separated list of tools that require manual approval for the AI to use)

 ------------------------------------------------------------
 Tools (Available Tools/Requirements)